-In this study, we described and tested a method to identify locations that have undergone significant genetic change through time.
-Identifying such locations, and quantifying other locations relative temporal genetic change among locations will allow us to infer past demographic events.
-Persisting spatial legacies in genetic diversity can also be used to identify sites that were most strongly impacted where an event had the strongest effects.
+In this study, we build upon the temporal beta diversity indices framework to develop and apply a method to quantify and statistically assess temporal variation in (spatial?) genetic diversity .
+Quantifying relative temporal genetic change among locations will allow us to infer past demographic events.
+Persisting spatial legacies in genetic diversity can also be used to identify sites that were most strongly impacted by previous demographic events.
 It could also highlight which sites should be investigated if managers are not aware of an a priori known event.
-To demonstrate the effectiveness and applicability of the approach we used a large panel of simulations which were generated from a spatially-explicit gene flow simulator.
+To demonstrate the effectiveness and applicability of the approach we used spatially-explicit gene flow simulator (REF).
 We simulated multiple scenarios in which portions of a landscape are affected by different non-selective demographic changes.
 We then used TBI to measure changes in genetic make-up of our populations, and evaluated the power and error rates associated with this approach.
 The goal of our approach is not to infer demographic histories, rather we aim to help researchers with subsequent sets of limited genetic data, to identify whether substantial change has occurred in one of the population they studied.

 In testing the performance of our analytical framework, we explore how dispersal ability, the number of affected populations, time between two sampling efforts affect temporal variation in genetic diversity.
 Then, we explored how different permutation algorithms in our TBI framework affected our ability to quantify these temporal changes and to identify statistically significant deviation from our neutral expectation.
 We predict performance will be lower with increasing dispersal ability because of the homogenizing effect of a higher gene flow.
 We also predict that performance will decrease as the number of affected populations increase as it would make permutations less effective.
 We predict that the longer the time between samplings, regardless of when an event occurred between them, the harder it will be to identify where and when a demographic event occurred.
-Finally, we We also investigated the performance of our approach on microsatellite data.
-Finally, we illustrated the possibilities of this approach through applications on two real genetic datasets.
+Finally, we demonstrate on two real genetic datasets.

 METHODS

+Temporal Beta indices for genetic data

 Simulation framework